 For up-to-date information and details on the Hamilton waterfalls, we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 More about Hamilton Waterfalls

-If you don’t have time for all 100 (or more) of Hamilton’s waterfalls, we recommend starting at Webster’s Falls, considered by some to be the most impressive of them all.
-Continue to Canterbury Falls, which is conveniently located near the Dundas Valley Conservation Area and several other Hamilton waterfalls.
-At Sherman Falls, walk along the well manicured trails.
-Nearby, Washboard Falls showcases the striking variance in the region’s natural attractions.
-Make your way into the city via Chedoke Falls, a ribbon waterfall located within the city with a vibrantly blue pool at the bottom.
-Then, stop in the city of Hamilton for a bite to eat or a walk around the town.
+We recommend starting at Webster’s Falls, followed by Canterbury Falls, which is conveniently located near the Dundas Valley Conservation Area and several other Hamilton waterfalls.
+Enjoy the well manicured trails around Sherman Falls.
+Nearby, Washboard Falls showcases the striking variance in the region’s natural topography.
+Make your way into the city via Chedoke Falls, a ribbon waterfall that spills into a vibrant blue pool.